adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleUpdate

   - handleUpdate(model)
-    - single argument ( the model instance that will be updated )
+    - Single argument ( the model instance that will be updated )
   - handleUpdate(modelType, id)
-    - two arguments: modelType ( like 'profile' ) , and the profile id that will updated
+    - Two arguments: modelType ( like 'profile' ) , and the profile id that will updated
   - Use chainable methods to help build response:
     - andFail
       - Request will fail